 The faculty associated with the STEMGC meet weekly to discuss curriculum scope and sequence-making certain that courses cover the required content/standards without unnecessary overlap and repetition.
 Additionally, the faculty review student course survey results each semester to identify any student concerns.
 Faculty also coteach and shadow one another to make certain that each course in the program builds upon the content of the previous semester and remain true to the goals of the program.
-Most recently, a faculty change was implemented to address content and delivery issues in the STEM 5213: Project-based Science course.
+During the summer of 2024, a faculty change was implemented to address content and delivery issues in the STEM 52103: Project-based Science course.
+The course was delivered in the fall of 2024 and the results of the change vastly increased student assessment scores in the course.